Unique, exotic, and fascinating are some adjectives that can be used to describe bat flower.

 5. Caring for Bat Flower

-Bat flower, like most types of orchid, needs special attention to thrive and bloom better.
+Like most types of orchids, a bat flower needs special attention to thrive and bloom better.

-In general, bat flower care includes regular watering and fertilizing, as well as repotting after a certain period.
+In general, bat flower care includes regular watering, fertilizing, and repotting after a certain period.

 Watering